 Run The Jewels

-There’s a reason Rage Against The Machine chose Atlanta hip-hop duo Run The Jewels – producer/vocalist El‑P and outright rapper Killer Mike – as main support for their world tour.
+There’s a reason Rage Against The Machine chose Atlanta hip-hop duo Run The Jewels – producer/vocalist El‑P and outright rapper Killer Mike – as main support for their comeback tour.
 While lacking the instrumental punch of Tom, Brad and Tim, RTJ share so many of the most important aspects that made RATM great: malevolently off-kilter beats, righteous anger and relatable everyman personas.
 In continuing Rage’s on-the-nose gospel while forging their own sonic path, they clearly understand the value of innovation, experimentation and finding a fresh identity of their own, too.

 Written into the liner notes of Rage’s self-titled 1992 debut is the message that “no samples, keyboards or synthesisers used in the making of this record”.
 After the polished, preening mainstream rock that had dominated the decade before – and well in line with the grunge revolution that paralleled their emergence – Rage wanted to precipitate a new era of revolutionary rock.
 Fellow Californians Deftones had been bubbling under until that point, but took up the invitation to greatness with 1994’s debut LP Adrenaline.
-Their politics lay low in the mix, but moments of explosive riffage and furious vocals called to mind Rage while more reflective passages saw them push further towards new horizons.
+Their politics lay low in the mix, but moments of explosive riffs and furious vocals called to mind Rage while more reflective passages saw them push further towards new horizons.

 Given, Gainesville punk rockers Against Me! draw from the same history of protest music and political punk that helped shape the rock side of Rage Against The Machine – MC5, Dead Kennedys, Fugazi – as much as from Rage themselves, but they certainly rode the earthquake of political awareness that the Californians triggered.
-Although the obvious, broad focus dissent of tracks like Turn Those Clapping Hands Into Angry Balled Fists has been replaced by the personal politics of Transgender Dysphoria Blues in recent years, following Laura Jane Grace’s much-chronicled transition, the fiery uncompromised ethos of holding tight to what you believe in still burns bright over 20 years in.
+Although the obvious, broad focus dissent of tracks like Turn Those Clapping Hands Into Angry Balled Fists has been replaced by the personal politics of Transgender Dysphoria Blues in recent years following Laura Jane Grace’s transition, the fiery uncompromised ethos of holding tight to what you believe in still burns bright over 20 years in.